FaisalHawlader/LuxDrive-Dataset/README.md

 }
 ```
 ## Dataset Overview
-- Synthetic dataset using the [CARLA](https://carla.org/) simulator (Open-source simulator for autonomous driving research).
+- Real-world driving dataset captured using a front-facing camera sensor mounted on the rooftop of an autonomous vehicle developed by 360lab, a research group at the University of Luxembourg.
+The dataset was created while driving around JFK Avenue in Kirchberg, Luxembourg City.
 - The dataset contains 2k camera frames and ground truth bounding box annotations for three classes:
   - **vehicles (bus, car), pedestrians, and traffic lights**
 - Split into three subsets: